 5.5.3 Project Completion and Reporting

 When a project is completed, the district and the grant recipient will meet on site to perform a final inspection.
 This is documented on a project completion report.
 The purpose of the final inspection is to assure that all contracted items have been satisfactorily completed.
 Grant recipients are encouraged to schedule a final inspection immediately after work is complete, so any remediation can be done while equipment is still on site if needed.
-Upon completion, the successful applicant may submit detailed financial records documenting project costs.
+Upon completion, the grant recipient may submit detailed financial records documenting project costs.
 The district will then issue a final payment.
-The contract, project performance report, project costs, and all records pertaining to the project must be kept on file for a period of three years from the completion of the project.
 The project completion report and instructions can be found Appendix J.

 5.5.4 Future Maintenance

-Local QABs may set policy on the length of maintenance requirements for completed projects.
+There are no statewide requirements for maintenance after projects have been completed.
+Local Districts, however, may set policy on maintenance requirements for completed projects in their county.
 Maintenance of past projects may be considerations in a district’s application ranking criteria.